 Please direct all content related questions to:

 Please direct all format and general submission questions to:

 - Anh Lay at firstname.lastname@example.org or (530) 758-2360 ext.
 100

 - Create a login and profile on the CMT website (if you submitted a paper last year, please use the same login or click on "Reset Password" tab ).

 - Click on "Create new submission" button

 - Enter the required information, upload your documents, and answer the questions.

 - Upload your completed draft paper(s) and License to Use and Reproduce form(s):

 - A completed draft paper with all illustrations (including tables, figures, charts, photos, and maps) embedded within the text.

 - You must use the GRC Paper Template to format your paper(s) and the file must be in word format.
-The Paper Style Key can be use to explain the styles, fonts and format we use for the GRC Paper Template.
+A Paper Style Key can be found on the GRC website to explain the styles, fonts and format we use for the GRC Paper Template.